So I got a teaching job – what now?

 Check out the ultimate First Year Survival Pack here.

 Take the tips you found helpful in this post, leave the ones you don’t and share it with anyone else new to the teaching game that you think it will help!
-Thank you for visiting and best of luck with your first year!
+Thank you for visiting and best of luck for your first year!

 What to read next: